Martin Lind

 Project student

-Panagiotis is doing an M.Sc. in Biology at Uppsala University, and joined the lab during the autumn 2018 for a research training project on compensatory growth in C. elegans.
+Panagiotis was doing an M.Sc. in Biology at Uppsala University, and joined the lab during the autumn 2018 for a research training project on compensatory growth in C. elegans, where he investigated its fitness consequences and genetic regulation.

 Manon Tourniaire-Blum